tschoof/blog/_posts/2011-06-12-Twitter-Films-and-Bonds.md

 category: films
 published: true
 ---
 Some time ago, on a Sunday evening, I had an idea.
-Everyone in Germany watches 'Tatort' on Sunday evenings, and so my Twitter timeline's Fu log it, too.
+Everyone in Germany watches 'Tatort' on Sunday evenings, and so my Twitter timeline's full of it, too.
 The 'Tatort', somehow, isn't for me.
 Call me arrogant but I have to tell you that most of the time, I can't even stand original German TV anymore, not just the badly synchronized, US stuff.
 Maybe I just watch badly acted scenes whenever I peek in a German channel.
 However, I thought it would be great if everyone would watch something **good** and tweet or blog about it.
 Like a book club, just for films.

 Well, the idea stayed an idea.
 Then, I started to listen to some [5by5 podcasts](http://5by5.tv/) and discovered that on The Talk Show, John Gruber and Dan Benjamin talk about every single one of the James Bond Films.
 They do kind of what I thought of!
 So, I liked the idea from the beginning.
 I loved the Bond films a lot when I was younger, and I also like the reboot with Daniel Craig.
 And I like films and thinking, talking about them, especially considering the time they were made in and how they take effect today.